peteradrichem/Xul/docs/xp.rst

    -f, -l, --files-with-matches
                          only the names of files with XPath matches are written to standard output
-   -q, --quiet           don't print the result header
+   -q, --quiet           don't print the XML namespace list

 Print result's XPath
 --------------------